Table of Contents Show

 Other equipment includes gloves worn by the defensive players (which can be different in size as per the position of the players), a uniform (shirt, cap, shoes, and pants/shorts), and other safety equipment like a helmet, face mask, and chest protector.

 The softball field has two parts, fair and foul territory.
-Infield and outfield (green area) consist of fair territory.
+The infield and outfield (green area) consist of fair territory.
 The diamond-shaped infield is a dirt area with four bases: first, second, and third base, and home plate.

 There were two foul lines extended to the outfield.
 One from home plate to first base and the other to third base.
 At the back of the home, the plate is a backstop.